Skip to main content

 Shaquille O’Neal was a recent guest on the Dan Patrick Show and admitted he wasn’t a big fan of Larry Bird as a kid.
 He never thought Bird was that skilled.
 O’Neal even went as far as to say he felt Bird was always lucky.

 “Wasn’t a fan of Larry Bird growing up,” O’Neal told Patrick, “because I thought everything he did was lucky.
 I did.
-I had a friend named Mitch Riles, and I was Magic and Mitch was Bird.
-Mitch had the long hair and he did everything Bird did.
-One day we were playing a seven-game series and it was tied 3-3.
+I had a friend named Mitch Riles, and I was Magic, and Mitch was Bird.
+Mitch had the long hair, and he did everything Bird did.
+One day we were playing a seven-game series, and it was tied 3-3.
 He shot that same over-the-backboard shot that Bird did.
 We actually got into a fight.

 “When I got older and started seeing guys putting in work, I realized he was one of the greatest players ever.
 It’s not luck.
 It’s all skill.”

-All stats courtesy of Basketball Reference.
+Stats courtesy of Basketball Reference.